Trade Mark Attorney Brisbane.

 Trade marks can be registered on a country-by-country basis by filing a separate national application in each country or region of interest.

-It is also possible to register trade marks for some economic regions.
+It’s also possible to register trade marks for some economic regions.
 For example, a single European Trade Mark registration covers the whole European Union.

 If you need a trade mark attorney in Australia to register a trade mark in multiple countries or regions, it may be more cost-effective to obtain an international registration under the Madrid Protocol.
-The owner of an existing trade mark application Australia wide or registration may apply for an international registration designating one or more countries or regions which are party to the Madrid Protocol.

 Click here to see which countries take part in the Madrid Protocol.